Australian Army Aviation Corps: Rotary wing

-The Bell 206B-1 Kiowa (1972-2019) was primarily employed for airborne observation and flying training.
-It was also utilised for the command and control of tactical aircraft, such as the F/A-18 and F-111.
+The Bell 206B-1 Kiowa (1972–2019) was primarily employed for airborne observation and flying training.
+It was also used for the command and control of tactical aircraft, such as the F/A-18 and F-111.
 They often worked closely with artillery and armoured cavalry units.
 The Kiowa was replaced in 2018 by the Eurocopter EC135 under HATS.

 Training

 Aircrew training

 Aircrew within Australian Army Aviation consist of officers and soldiers filling the roles of pilots and load-masters respectively.
 Load-masters are known as aircrewmen within the Army.
 Aircrew are selected via a screening process.
-For pilots, screening begins either prior to entry to the Australian Defence Force Academy, or during initial training at the Royal Military College - Duntroon (RMC-D).
+For pilots, screening begins either prior to entry to the Australian Defence Force Academy, or during initial training at the Royal Military College – Duntroon (RMC-D).
 Pilots are occasionally selected from other Corps of the Army through the same selection process.

 Historically, pilots were able to enter under the Specialist Service Officer scheme (SSO) where the Army rapidly trains and employs specialist officers.
 In 2018, this scheme was closed to pilots.

 For aircrewmen, selection is restricted to in-service candidates who meet the selection criteria.